msavin/Parrot/README.md

 Once you have that set, you can use `Router.register()` to register routes, as show in the example on top.

-If a route is not registered, Parrot will run on the `onError` callback.
-If a route is defined, Parrot will run it along with the `onChange` callback, which can be used to bake in additional guards, tracking, etc.
+If a route is defined, Parrot will run it along with the `onChange` callback, which can be used to bake in additional guards, tracking, etc. If it is not not registered, Parrot will run on the `onError` callback, if one is present.

+FYI: you can use Parrot just for the `set` and `get` functions, and it should stack fine with other routers in this use case.

 # How To Go Places